Omnilert provides an option to authenticate Subscriber Portal logins using your LDAP instead of Omnilert's internal password system.

 When a subscriber authenticates via LDAP, the Omnilert system will check to see if the Subscriber's username is already listed in Omnilert.
 If a matching subscriber is found, the end-user is taken directly into the Subscriber Portal for that username.

-If the LDAP username is not found, the end-user is taken to a "Sign Up Now" page, which allows them to create a new Omnilert Subscriber account to use with that LDAP login.
+If the LDAP username is not found, the end-user creates a new Omnilert Subscriber account to use with that LDAP login.
 Once the subscriber creates an account in Omnilert, they'll never see that page again.
 (Next time they log in, their username will be found and they'll go right into their account.)

 LDAP Connection Settings